-In most cases, you have three years from the date of death to file a case against a negligent individual or business.
+In most cases, but not all, you have three years from the date of death to file a case against a negligent individual or business.
 Rarely will that timeframe be extended and only under extraordinary circumstances such as if the family was not immediately made aware of a negligent party’s involvement in the death.

 ● Interviewing witnesses

 ● Filing legal forms with the court before deadlines expire

 ● Calculating the value of the case based on the specific factors involved

 An attorney can help you understand if you have a wrongful death case and seek the compensation you are legally owed before the statute of limitations expires.

 Filing a Wrongful Death Suit in Myrtle Beach